 OF

-Vaishnav Samaj of RTP. inc
+Vaishnav Samaj of RTP.
+Inc

 (a North Carolina non-profit corporation)

+These are the Constitution and Bylaws of THE VAISHNAV SAMAJ OF RTP INC, a North Carolina based non-profit corporation.
+All prior Constitutions and/or Bylaws are superseded by these stated Constitution and Bylaws.
+The Society's Articles of Incorporation (the "Articles") have been filed in the Offices of the North Carolina Secretary of State.
+This Society is organized for religious and charitable purposes within the meaning of Section 501(c) (3) of the Internal Revenue Code ("Code").

 ARTICLE I

 NAME, PURPOSE AND TAX EXEMPT STATUS

-SECTION 1.
-NAME.
+SECTION 1 Name

 The name of the corporation is Vaishnav Samaj of RTP, Inc. (the “Corporation”).
+In Short, DBA: Krishnadham--USA (KDUSA)

-SECTION 2.
-PURPOSE.
+SECTION 2 Purpose

 The purposes for which the Corporation is organized are:

-To promote study and understanding of Hindu-Vaishnav-Pushtimarg religion.

-To establish, manage, promote, and / or guide Hindu-Vaishnav-Pushtimarg Haveli and community center in RTP area .

-To provide and support Hindu-Vaishanav-Pushtimarg religion related cultural events, interchanges and cooperation among the followers in the United States.
+To promote community services namely Spiritual/religious temple/ community center, Senior housing/Senior center, Low cost medical services/ Health fair, etc. to support community needs.

+To collaborate / affiliate/ partnership with other organizations to achieve any or all of the above purposes.

+To establish, promote and maintain educational programs and conduct public awareness seminars, workshops and lectures on the spiritual needs and social problems.

-To assist and promote charitable community service activities in the United States and around the world, and make available Hindu-Vaishanav-Pushtimarg religious educational resources thru EBooks Library.
+To assist and promote charitable community service activities in the United States and around the world,

-To establish, promote and maintain educational programs and conduct public awareness seminars, workshops and lectures.

-To raise awareness against, and not make, sell, distribute, offer or permit entry on its premises of, items consisting of: meat, alcohol (except de minimis amount of industrial alcohol not for consumption), tobacco, cigarettes, or any other hallucinatory or addictive substance.

 To raise funds, and accept donations and gifts, to achieve any or all of the above purposes.

-To provide grants to other organizations or to create affiliation with them to achieve any or all of the above purposes.

 The Corporation shall have such powers as are now or may hereafter be granted by the North Carolina laws for non-profits (the “Non-Profit Law”).

+SECTION 3 Priorities

+KDUSA will take the Hindu-Vaishnav-Pushti Marg Haveli/ community center as a first priority with a affiliation with VYO organization and this project will be called Krishnadham-VYO Haveli (KDVYO) and will follow the directions from the KDUSA,.
+Just like a division of the KDUSA corporation.

+Other projects will be developed as need arises and as resources are available.
+Their names will be given as Krishnadham-XXX.

-SECTION 3.
-Operation as Tax Exempt Corporation; Exempt Activities.
+SECTION 4 Operation as Tax Exempt Corporation; Exempt Activities

 Notwithstanding any other provision of these Bylaws, the Corporation is organized exclusively for religious, charitable, scientific, literary or educational purpose within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986, as amended (the “Code”).
 The Corporation shall neither have nor exercise any power, nor shall it engage, directly or indirectly, in any activity not permitted to be carried on by an organization exempt from Federal income tax under Section 501(c)(3) of the Code.

-SECTION 4.
-Basic Policies.
+SECTION 5 Basic Policies

 Notwithstanding any other provision of these Bylaws:

 The Corporation shall be non-commercial, non-sectarian and non-partisan.